 The electrical current in Cairo ranges between 220-240 volts alternating at 50 cycles per second.
 Standard current in the US is between 110-120 alternating at 60 cycles.
 The higher voltage in Egypt can be "stepped down" to 110-120 by transformers.
 Thus, in terms of voltage, American electronics can be operated in Cairo.
 The difference of ten cycles per second is not of great significance for operating most equipment.
 Appliances incorporating electric motors simply tend to operate more slowly.
 However, in appliances, which utilize the alternation in current to produce a given speed, the difference can be disastrous.
 Electric clocks cannot be adapted and should not be brought.
 Battery powered alarm clocks are expensive in Cairo, so bring one from home.

 The electrical current in Jordan is 220 volts/50 cycles AC.
 Typically the sockets are two-pronged European style, however a variety of other sockets are in use including the three-pinned 13 amp square plug.
 We advise you to bring a multi-purpose adapter.

 COMPUTER EQUIPMENT AND INTERNET ACCESS

-You will need to bring a laptop with you, and we strongly recommend that you bring a PC and not a MAC.
-Much of the software developed by CASA at both locations runs better on a PC.
+You will need to bring a laptop with you.
+Much of the software developed by CASA at both locations runs better on a PC, though a 2017-18 Cairo Fellow confirmed she did not have any issues using her Mac.
 AUC and Qasid have wireless access.
 Be sure to bring the appropriate plug adapters for your computer.
 A flash drive is also required since you will be responsible for acquiring daily listening and reading assignments from one main CASA computer.